-Mr. Williamson has served as chairman of RGC Resources, Inc., a \$230 million energy distribution and services holding company.
-He served as director, president and chief executive officer of RGC Resources from 1999 to 2013.
-In addition, he serves as a director of the Bank of Botetourt, Optical Cable Corporation and Luna Innovations Corporation.
-Mr. Williamson received an MBA from the College of William and Mary and a BS from Virginia Commonwealth University.
-Mr. Williamson's experience as the chairman, president and chief executive officer of an energy distribution and services company, as well as his experience in advising and serving on the board and committees of other corporations, resulting in his broad understanding of the operational, financial and strategic issues that businesses generally and utilities face, led the board to conclude that he should continue to serve as a director.
+John B. Williamson III has served as a director since November 2010.
+Since 2004, Mr. Williamson has served as chairman of RGC Resources, Inc., a \$230 million energy distribution and services holding company, and as director, president, and chief executive officer from 1999 to 2013.
+He currently serves as a director of Bank of Botetourt, Optical Cable Corporation, and Luna Innovations Corporation.
+Mr. Williamson received an MBA from the College of William and Mary, and a BS from Virginia Commonwealth University.
+Mr. Williamson's experience as the chairman, president, and chief executive officer of an energy distribution and services company, as well as his experience in advising and serving on the board and committees of other corporations has resulted in his broad understanding of the operational, financial, and strategic issues that businesses and utilities face.
+This led the board to conclude that he should continue to serve as a director.